idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/SLURM-and-MPICASA.md

 __partition__: In order to run across a cluster the `partition` task needs to be called prior to running any other tasks. `partition`  [creates a multi-measurement set](https://casa.nrao.edu/casadocs/casa-5.4.1/uv-manipulation/data-partition) (MMS) that is a collection of multiple SUBMS's, each of which will be operated upon as a task in SLURM.
 By default CASA will split the MS along the spectral window (`spw`) axis, and across scans.
 The number of SUBMSes created can be specified in `partition`, however it seems that specifying a number larger than what CASA would decide leads to some strangeness with the metadata (and a failure of tasks that operate on the MMS).

 __tclean__: In order to run across a cluster, `parallel=True` should be specified in `tclean`.
 However, if `savemodel='modelcolumn'` is also specified, it triggers some kind of a race condition between the different nodes where they are competing for write access, and the task crashes.
 So setting `savemodel='virtual'` or `savemodel='none'` are the only options that work.
-Both the `makePSF` step and the minor cycles of deconvolution are openMP aware, and can exploit additional resources specified via `--cpus-per-task` in the SLURM `sbatch` file.
+Both the `makePSF` step and the major cycles of deconvolution are openMP aware, and can exploit additional resources specified via `--cpus-per-task` in the SLURM `sbatch` file.